mjhinek/comp1406/Assignments/comp1406a2/README.md

 A temperature object holds a single temperature and displays it in one of the three scales.
 Once a scale has been set, it will display the temperature in that scale until changed.
 The default scale is Celsius if not specified.

 The three scales are represented by an **Enum** class (`Scale.java`).
-For this assignment, the purpose of the enum class is to provide a sonsitent naming scheme for the different scales.
-Essentially, we assign fixed names for the three scales and use these everywhere in the code much like we would if we decarled static final strings in our class.
-Teh compiler checks if the names are right.
-If we used Strings instead, if you spelled the scale incorrectly (easy to do with these words), you would fail all the autotesting.
+For this assignment, the purpose of the enum class is to provide a consistent naming scheme for the different scales.
+Essentially, we assign fixed names for the three scales and use these everywhere in the code much like we would if we declared static final strings in our class.
+The compiler checks if the names are right.
+If we used Strings instead, if you spelled the scale incorrectly (easy to do with these words), you would fail all the auto-testing.

 How do you use an enum?
 They are simple to use.
-You do not create them with `new` and you do not need to use `.equals` to compate them.
-You just use them as placeholders for the value we want.
+You do not create them with `new` and you do not need to use `.equals` to compare them.
+You just use them as place-holders for the value we want.

 ```java
 Scale s = Scale.CELCIUS;       // a variable of an enum type